 Invite more people

-If you’re the owner of a shared document whose access is set to “Only people you invite,” you can invite more people.
+If you’re the owner of a shared document whose access is set to “People you invite,” or if the owner of a shared document gave you permission to add more people, you can invite more people.

 Note: If the document access is set to “Anyone with the link,” you can’t invite new people as described in this task.
 Instead, simply send them the link (see the next task).